markupstart/qwerty/README.md

 This is my build with things I need on a daily basis.

-See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

 ## Installation

 To rebase an existing atomic Fedora installation to the latest build: